Dwight Correctional Center: Y2K

-As the new millennium approached, the IDOC shared the public's concerns for the impact of "Y2K," a potentially critical computer bug that would impact file storage and date-based applications.
+As the new millennium approached, the IDOC shared the public's concerns for the impact of "Y2K", a potentially critical computer bug that would impact file storage and date-based applications.
 Fearing malfunction of electronic security devices and the administrative distraction, officials moved high-risk inmates to unfamiliar settings in other prisons, went on lockdown for the whole weekend, and took the precaution of having extra food and water on hand.
 No problems were encountered.

-2000 – 2003 Lynn Cahill-Masching's superintendence
+2000–2003 Lynn Cahill-Masching's superintendence

-Lynn Cahill-Masching, a Streator, IL, native, started with the IDOC in 1978 after earning bachelor's degrees in criminology and business administration and a master's degree in education, both from Illinois State University.
+Lynn Cahill-Masching, a Streator, Illinois, native, started with the IDOC in 1978 after earning bachelor's degrees in criminology and business administration and a master's degree in education, both from Illinois State University.

 Helping Paws service-dog training

 Helping Paws Dog Assistance Program, a service-dog training program, was launched at DCC in May 2000.
 Volunteers from the Clarence Foundation provided dogs that were abandoned, abused, or in shelters and provided for associated costs of dog care.
 Lake Land College provided 300 hours of classroom education in care and training of the dogs and issued a certificate that would make inmates eligible to be veterinary assistants, dog groomers, and trainers and to earn certificates as dog handlers or master dog handlers.
 The dogs, which lived with inmates in their cottages, were trained by inmates who were selected based on their interest, their security classification, their attitude, and the seriousness of crimes they committed.
 Once the dog's training was completed, the dogs were placed by non-profit organizations in homes of special needs people.

-The director of the IDOC, Donald Snyder, stated that the program was designed not only to provide inmates with marketable skills, but to reinforce, also, "a commitment of responsibility, the work ethic and compassion for others."
-The warden said that the Helping Paws program reinforced the "fundamental ideas of rehabilitation and education for female inmates upon which Dwight Correctional Center was based."
+The director of the IDOC, Donald Snyder, stated that the program was designed not only to provide inmates with marketable skills, but to reinforce, also, "a commitment of responsibility, the work ethic and compassion for others".
+The warden said that the Helping Paws program reinforced the "fundamental ideas of rehabilitation and education for female inmates upon which Dwight Correctional Center was based".

-The Helping Paws Program was transferred to the Logan Correctional Center in Lincoln, IL, when the DCC closed in 2013.
+The Helping Paws Program was transferred to the Logan Correctional Center in Lincoln, Illinois, when the DCC closed in 2013.